GregoryAlbouy/portfolio-server-go/README.md

 ## Storage

 I use SQLite for dynamic storage because an embedded solution suits well my usage, though SQL language is not my favorite to work with.
-I wasn't aware until late of MongoDB equivalents such as [NeDB](https://github.com/louischatriot/nedb), so I might switch to it in the future.
+I might switch to a more mongo-ish solution if I find a satisfying one.